rbleggi/tech-pocs/devops/opentofu-k8s-deploy/README.md

    - Prometheus and Grafana are installed automatically in the `infra` namespace.

 2. **Jenkins Pipeline**
-   - The Jenkinsfile checks out code, builds, runs automated tests (pipeline fails if tests fail), builds/pushes the Docker image.
+   - The Jenkinsfile checks out code, builds, runs automated tests (pipeline fails if tests fail), builds/pushes the Docker image for the Java app in app/.
    - Deployment can be done via Helm using the chart in `helm/app`.

 3. **Application Deployment**